VietanhBlast/Cloud-Data-Centers-Labs/Lab 1.md

 **Answer:**
 - My PC supports AMD virtualization technology.
 - On my laptop, I use Intel virtualization technology.
-- I have Enabled virtualization technology on both pc and laptop.
+- I have enabled virtualization technology on both pc and laptop.

 ---